$220.00 – $340.00

 Well, you can get this advantage back with my board!
 Just install the on-board fuse holders that are included with the kit.
 Remove the back-panel fuseholders, and install the included hole-plugs.

 - Independent and isolated power supply: The power supply for the soft-start circuit is an old-fashioned transformer with a LM7812 linear regulator.
-This is done for maximum reliability and long life, as well as the lack of switching noise from the power supply that might somehow make it into the audio.
+This was chosen over a cheaper switching power supply, for maximum reliability and long life, as well as the lack of switching noise from the power supply that might somehow make it into the audio.
 The soft-start circuit is galvanically isolated from the amplifier’s power supply, as well as the AC mains and the remote trigger circuit.

 - Wide Capacitor Selection: Kit does NOT include main power supply capacitors, allowing you to make your own capacitor choices.You can: